epilimic/ProMod/README.txt

 - Removed No Mercy 5 and Dead Center 4 wipefest flow tanks.
 - The 2nd finale tank (not counting possible flow tanks) is now blocked, to makes finales shorter and more survivable.
 - Hard Rain 2 now has 2 witches.
-- Hard Rain 1 only has 1 SMG and 1 pump shotgun in saferoom: to get more primary weapons players must go into the diner.
 - Increased pill count in 4v4 configs by 1.
 - Added zombie bat.
 He has a 0.1% chance to spawn in place of a tank.
 - Insta pounce is fixed (Hunters & Jockeys)